unarix/uProx/README.md

  ### Important
  This can not be used to increase the visits in google analytics.
 The returned html respone its not interpreted by any browser that is why the javascript code is not executed.
-If your purpose is this, i recommend you use Tor.
+If your purpose is this, i recommend you use Tor (https://www.torproject.org/).

 ### Get a proxy list
 You can get a fresh proxy list in any site such as: https://free-proxy-list.net/, use a scraper to convert the list to the uProx format json.